 Veteran case aid assistants provide high level administrative support to our veteran service coordinators in daily upkeep of claim files and appeals.
-Some of the duties include maintaining files; index and record keeping systems which require sorting, filing, retrieving and distributing records or other documents; research case topics/issues for veteran service coordinator in relation to claims via computer and telephone; assist in special mailings; basic data entry into office databases; operate computer hardware and software including Word and Excel; and organize files and prepare them for Laserfiche.
+Some of the duties include maintaining files; index and record keeping systems which require sorting, filing, retrieving and distributing records or other documents; research case topics/issues for veteran service coordinators in relation to claims via computer and telephone; assist in special mailings; basic data entry into office databases; operate computer hardware and software including Word and Excel; and organize files and prepare them for Laserfiche.

 Benefits Enrollment Center

 Volunteers help clients by defining their eligibility for key public benefits.
-They also assist in completing and submitting benefit applications to partner agencies on client's behalf.
+They also assist in completing and submitting benefit applications to partner agencies on the client's behalf.